What is Change Management?

 Change management is the structured process of planning, approving, implementing, and reviewing changes to an organization's information systems, infrastructure, and applications.
 The goal is to ensure that changes are made in a controlled manner, minimizing the risk of unintended disruptions, security vulnerabilities, or compliance violations.

-Why change management matters
+Why does change management matter?

 Uncontrolled changes are a leading cause of system outages, security incidents, and compliance failures.
 Without a formal change management process: